Your membership has expired

 The first-generation Telluride was a perennial Consumer Reports Top Pick and staff favorite.
 It entered a well-established segment, and promptly schooled older three-row, midsized SUVs on how to balance comfort, space, performance, and simplicity.
 It excelled in all areas that matter most to drivers, without requiring concessions.
 We hope the second-generation Telluride builds on that tradition.

-We have experienced its corporate sibling, the redesigned Hyundai Palisade and Palisade Hybrid.
+We’ve experienced its corporate sibling, the redesigned Hyundai Palisade and Palisade Hybrid.
 Both versions have impressed us, providing a more luxurious alternative to humdrum mainstream SUVs.
 And despite their interior stylishness, we found the controls to be refreshingly logical.
-In general, the Palisade is free of many of the tragic flaws we find in many other modern vehicles.
+In general, the Palisade is free of many of the tragic flaws we’ve found in many other modern vehicles.

-However, the powertrains bring compromises that the previous Palisade and Telluride did not demonstrate.
-We’ll learn more as the Telluride gets closer to production, at which point we will purchase one to fully test.
+But the powertrains bring compromises that the previous Palisade and Telluride didn’t.
+We’ll learn more as the Telluride gets closer to production, at which point we’ll purchase one to fully test.

 Read our Hyundai Palisade first drive